Kamil2808/Discord-test/README.md

-# Discord-test
+# Free Chat-GPT Discord

-Just funny discord bot.
+Just funny discord bot with ai.

-Maybe it will be open source
+# That bot don't using Chat GPT, it using other text model